anttonalberdi/bamse/README.md

 **Step 10: Taxonomy assignment**.
 BAMSE uses the **DADA2** taxonomy assignment algorithm.

+**New step coming soon: Taxonomy filtering**.
+BAMSE will only retain ASVs assigned at least to a Bacteria/Archaea Phylum level.

 **Step 11: LULU curation**.
 BAMSE applies the **LULU** algorithm to curate the ASV table and merge the ASVs that are considered "child" (potentially erroneous) sequences of other ASVs based on their co-occurrence patterns.

 **Step 12: Phylogenetic tree**.
 BAMSE runs **Clustal Omega** for aligning the ASV sequences and **IQ-Tree** for building a Maximum Likelihood phylogenetic tree that can be used for calculating phylogenetic diversity metrics.

+**New step coming soon: ASV clustering**.
+BAMSE will use VSEARCH to cluster/bin ASVs using an identity threshold (default 97%).

 ## Parameters